-The Children and Young People's Partnership Board will oversee the development of more detailed delivery plans and identify or develop multi- agency groups that are best placed to deliver against our pledges.
+The Children and Young People's Partnership Board will oversee the development of more detailed delivery plans and identify or develop multi-agency groups that are best placed to deliver against our pledges.
+The partnership will ensure that the specific needs of children and families facing additional barriers are recognised and responded to.

 Progress will be monitored on a quarterly basis by the board, including the ongoing review and development of targets to track progress.
 Children, young people and families will be involved in an annual review of what we have delivered to ensure the areas of focus and priority actions are the right ones for the whole plan period.

-There are no specific resources allocated to support the implementation of the plan, but partners, with an estimated spend of £42.6 million in children and young people's provision, will identify:
+Responsible for a minimum estimated spend of £42.6 million in children and young people's provision, partners have a real opportunity to make a difference and will together identify:

-- Priority areas which may be responded to more efficiently; - Emerging issues which may require review of available resources; - Opportunities to use partnership resources more effectively.
+- Priority areas which can be responded to more efficiently; - Emerging issues which may require review of available resources; - Opportunities to use partnership resources more effectively.